taichi-dev/taichi/docs/external.rst

 API reference
 -------------

-We provide interface sharing data with both NumPy and PyTorch.
+We provide interface to share data with both NumPy and PyTorch.

 Interacting with NumPy
 **********************